Adjunct professor in the New York University School of Law, LL.M. (tax) program

 Mr. Alexander is admitted to practice in the District of Columbia and New York, and has a bachelor's degree from Cornell University, a law degree from Columbia Law School, and an LL.M. in Taxation from New York University School of Law.

 Bob Wellen is Associate Chief Counsel (Corporate) of the Internal Revenue Service.

-Bob received his B.A. from Yale College (magna cum laude, Phi Beta Kappa) in 1968, his J.D. from Yale Law School in 1971 and his LLM (Taxation) from Georgetown University Law Center in 1974.
+Bob received his B.A. from Yale College (magna cum laude, Phi Beta Kappa), his J.D. from Yale Law School and his LL.M (Taxation) from Georgetown University Law Center.

-Bob served on active duty in the U.S. Navy Judge Advocate General’s Corps during 1971-1975.
-Thereafter, he joined Fulbright & Jaworski (now Norton Rose Fulbright) and became a partner in that firm in 1979.
-He joined Ivins, Phillips & Barker as a partner in 1993.
-He joined the IRS Office of Chief Counsel in 2015.
+Bob began his legal career on active duty in the Navy Judge Advocate General’s Corps.
+Thereafter, he practiced tax law in Washington, D.C., for more than 40 years, first with Fulbright & Jaworski (now Norton Rose Fulbright), then with Ivins, Phillips & Barker.
+He joined the Internal Revenue Service as Associate Chief Counsel in 2015.

 Bryan Rimmke is an Attorney Advisor at the U.S. Treasury Department’s Office of Tax Policy where he specializes in Subchapter K issues.
 Prior to this role, Mr. Rimmke was a Senior Manager in EY’s National Tax Department and an Attorney for the IRS Office of Chief Counsel (Passthroughs and Special Industries Division).
 Additionally, Mr. Rimmke is an Adjunct Professor at the Georgetown University Law Center.
 Mr. Rimmke has a B.A. from Hope College, a J.D. from the Michigan State University College of Law, and an LL.M. from the Georgetown University Law Center.